-1. Waiver for untrained assets may be considered after two years of stable, asymptomatic surveillance following completion of definitive treatment.
-An early waiver may be considered on a case-by-case basis in low-risk individuals.

-2. Waiver for trained assets may be considered after six months of stable, asymptomatic surveillance following completion of definitive treatment.
-An early waiver may be considered on a case-by-case basis in low-risk individuals.

-4. ACS review may be requested at the discretion of the waiver authority.
+- 1. Waiver for untrained assets may be considered after two years of stable, asymptomatic surveillance following completion of definitive treatment.
+An early waiver may be considered on a case-by-case basis in low-risk individuals. - 2.
+Waiver for trained assets may be considered after six months of stable, asymptomatic surveillance following completion of definitive treatment.
+An early waiver may be considered on a case-by-case basis in low-risk individuals. - 3.
+Certification authority for untrained assets is AFRS/CMO. - 4.
+ACS review may be requested at the discretion of the waiver authority.